Towards a mathematical theory of trajectory inference: Introduction

+We view these empirical distributions as noisy data along the true curve $\P_t$ (Figure~\ref{fig:curve_perspective}).
+Directly using the gluing approach of Waddington-OT would break if the number of samples per time-point does not go to $+ \infty$: it is illustrated in Figure~\ref{fig:curve_perspective} where ``connecting the dots'' from noisy samples produces a jagged output.

+To remedy this, we look for a law $\R$ which minimizes a sum of a ``data-fitting'' term, allowing $\R_{t_i}$ to differ from $\rhohat_{t_i}$, and a ``regularizer'' that we take to be $\Ent(\R | \W^\sigma)$ following our variational characterization~\eqref{eq:var_char}.

-Figure~\ref{fig:paths_perspective}(b) illustrates the inference problem: we seek to reconstruct an approximation of $\P$ from these empirical distributions.
-We view these empirical distributions as noisy data along the true curve $\P_t$ (Figure~\ref{fig:curve_perspective}), and develop an approach to recover the true curve (and hence the true law on paths $\P$) from these noisy data.
-For our theoretical analysis, we work with absolutely continuous data $\rhohat^\epstheo_{t_i}$ obtained by convolving $\rhohat_{t_i}$ against a Gaussian of width $\epstheo$, which shrinks to $0$ as $T$ grows.
+For our theoretical analysis, we work with absolutely continuous data $\rhohat^\epstheo_{t_i}$ obtained by convolving $\rhohat_{t_i}$ against a Gaussian of width $\epstheo$, which shrinks to $0$ as the number of instants $T$ grows.
 (More precisely, as we are on a Riemannian manifold we use the heat flow to regularize measures).
-Note that the practical method we introduce in Section~\ref{sec:methodology} does not introduce this convolution.
+Note that the practical method we introduce in Section~\ref{sec:methodology} does not introduce this convolution, even though the practical form we choose for the data fitting term mimics this effect, see Section~\ref{sec:choice_of_data_fitting}.